 When people here the word “myth” they usually think “fiction,” at least I do.
 And whenever I taught ancient cultures or world religions I noticed I used the phrase “Ancient Egyptian myth” or “Hindu myth” but when I spoke of a passage or story from the Bible I would say “the Biblical story…” That’s crap and I never noticed!
 I was accidently elevating the Bible as “truth” and devaluing the religious worldview of countless other people around the world.

 Here is the definition of myth from Merriam Webster:

 the myths dealing with the gods, demigods, and legendary heroes of a particular people

-Whether you believe the Bible is the “gospel truth” or not (couldn’t resist the pun!) that definition still apples.
+Whether you believe the Bible is the “gospel truth” or not (couldn’t resist the pun!) that definition still applies.
 Moses, David, Jesus are “heroes” of the Bible.
 You may believe those stories are literal, but, regardless, they are your heroes in your story.
 So now when I discuss Biblical stories, like the Creation story or Tower of Babel, I will say “Ancient Near Eastern mythology” and I explain to my students why I have chosen this word to describe ALL religious narrative.
-I am not trying to delegitimize someone’s personal beliefs, but I am trying to no elevate my personal ones in the classroom setting.
+I am not trying to delegitimize someone’s personal beliefs, but I am trying to not elevate my personal ones in the classroom setting.

-*A Note about Catholics & Genesis: the Catholic church allows Catholics to choose (shocker I know!) if they want to believe in the *literal* story of Creation, 7 days and all, or, like most of us, believe it to be an allegory.
+*A Note about Catholics & Genesis: the Catholic Church allows Catholics to choose (shocker I know!) if they want to believe in the *literal* story of Creation, 7 days and all, or, like most of us, believe it to be an allegory.
 I am of the second camp, because you know, science is real and no one sat there taking an eye-witness account of anything in Genesis.
 Some groups, Christian and otherwise, believe Genesis is literal and fine for them – religious freedom y’all!